Beyond Lady Pandora – Episode 2

 Visit the HOME PAGE

-Beyond Lady Pandora – Episode 4 – How does it affect me? – Beyond Lady Pandora
+Beyond Lady Pandora – Episode12a – The Men In My Life – Beyond Lady Pandora

 You’ll notice I’ve no intro or music at the beginning of my podcast, no fanciness.
 I had considered it honestly.
 It would be nice to have a professional sounding podcast but I could not yet settle on what sort of production to use.
 This is a very personal podcast and perhaps, as I lay my soul bare before you, it is best if the podcast remains bare as well.
 I do not know.
 You can let me know your thoughts on this by leaving me a voice mail on anchor.

 I remember our room.
 My brother and I shared a room at our grandparents house.
 It was painted half pink and half blue.
 We shared one bed.
 The house was quite small, it was red and white.
 If you walked up the driveway, you came to a long street which was gravel I think.
 The first neighbour a ways away was Aunt B, she was mentally disabled and we would visit her.
 I adored her and would help her do laundry.
 She had the old ringer setup with the washer and then she would hang them to dry.
 I thought it was great fun.
 I thought she was amazing because she was not like everyone else.
 She was completely outside the box, independent, wild, free.
 I thought I would like to be like her someday.